MileHacker Logo

 • Calgary's altitude does not cause sickness for most.

-• Higher elevations in Rockies (Banff, A Glacial lake in banff national park) may cause mild symptoms.
+• Higher elevations in Rockies (Banff, A Glacial the body of water in banff national park) can provoke mild symptoms.

 • Stay hydrated and avoid alcohol on first day at higher altitudes.